drewyeaton/django-orienteer/readme.md

 At the moment, you can only use files with the 'sass' extension for the time being.
 I'm still determining the most succinct way of handling SCSS files.

+##Acknowledgements

+Special thanks to Ash Christopher (ash@newthink.net) for providing the clever Django Sass app which was the inspiration for this one.